SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 ![Bus Topology](imgs/BusTopology.png)

-#### Carrier Sense Multiple Access With Collision Detection
+### Carrier Sense Multiple Access With Collision Detection
 It's a network Protocal.
-It helps hosts to decise when to send packets and how to detect collisions if they occur.(MAC method)
+It helps hosts to decide when to send packets and how to detect collisions if they occur.(MAC method)

 **For example,** two devices can send packets at the same time.
 This cause a collision.
 CSMA/CD enables devices to sense the wire to ensure that no other devices is currently transmitting packets.